Legal Writing Program

 LARC, Part II focuses on statutory analysis and forms of legal writing in addition to memoranda of law and several legal research topics.
 During the second quarter of LARC, students complete a research memorandum and a final major research project.

-Appellate Advocacy and Procedure is an introduction to appellate advocacy in which students research and write an appellate brief and participate in a required oral advocacy exercise.
+LARC, Part III is Appellate Advocacy and Procedure, which is an introduction to appellate advocacy in which students research and write an appellate brief and participate in a required oral advocacy exercise.